Quartz vs. Quartzite — Understanding Your Countertop’s True Nature

 What to Expect After Service

-• Reduced appearance of scratches or dull patches
+• Reduced appearance of scratches, haze, and dull patches

-• Honest communication about what’s possible for each surface type
+• Transparent communication about what’s achievable for your surface type

 Client Example

-“A homeowner in Fairfax had a quartz countertop that developed cloudy spots after cleaning with bleach.
-We used high-grit quartz diamonds to resurface the area and restore the finish without replacement — saving both time and money.”
+“A homeowner in Fairfax had a quartz countertop that developed cloudy spots after using bleach.
+Our technicians used high-grit quartz diamonds to resurface and restore the finish — no replacement needed, saving time and cost.”

 FAQs: Quartz vs. Quartzite